donkuri/Kaishi/README.md

 Kaishi, written 開始 means "start, beginning".
 We thought this fit properly so we decided on this name.
 Hopefully, this deck will be a wonderful start to your Japanese learning journey.

+## Translation of the deck

+If you are interested in translating the deck in your native language, please make an issue on [the GitHub tracker](https://github.com/donkuri/Kaishi/issues).

 ## Credits

 This deck was made with the help of these people: